 - Ral has one of his own when Troi is about to out his ruse with Goss, along with his empathic abilities.

-- Our Wormholes Are Different: In-Universe—the Barzan Wormhole is supposed to be the first stable one discovered.
-Too bad it's not.
+- Our Wormholes Are Different: In-Universe; the Barzan Wormhole is supposed to be the first stable one discovered.
+Turns out it's only stable on one end.

 - The Silent Bob: Kol doesn't get any lines in this episode, but gets upgraded to a speaking role in his next appearance.